j50n/deno-proc/examples/warandpeace/README.md

 ```

 This version makes a great example because it does a little bit of everything,
 but it is starting to get cluttered and is a little hard to read.
+It
+demonstrates that you can _simultaneously_ stream a large amount of data between
+a large number of different processing steps, one of them being in your Deno
+process.

 ## Version #2